My Approach -

 Minor: Sociology

-• ACT Immersion Course
+• Acceptance and Commitment Therapy Immersion Course

 Center For Body Trust® - Body Trust Provider